ShunYCheung/ShunYCheung.github.io/_posts/2199-01-01-future-post.md

 ---
-title: 'Using a principal component analysis to invert a matrix'
+title: 'Using a neural network to invert a matrix'
 date: 2199-01-01
 permalink: /posts/2012/08/blog-post-4/
 tags:
+  - Neural network
   - Principal component analysis
   - Code
 ---